-Gary Patterson of the super handy Great Hikes App has also created the Great Rides App, which is a must have tool for cycle trail inspiration and planning - and in this article Gary fills us in with his five favourite epic coastal bike tracks from the NZ Cycle Trail Great Rides.
+Gary Patterson of the super handy Great Hikes App has also created the Great Rides App, which is a must have tool for cycle trail and coastal rides inspiration and planning - and in this article Gary fills us in with his five favourite epic coastal bike tracks from the NZ Cycle Trail Great Rides.

 Add to that a track that mingles with nikau palms, crosses lagoons and has the Department of Conservation’s longest suspension bridge (a whopping 148.8m!) and you have yourselves the most incredible coastal ride in the country!